edincubator/edi-doc/source/big-data-stack/tools/kafka.rst

 .. code-block:: console

-  # bin/kafka-console-consumer.sh --bootstrap-server gauss.res.eng.it:6667,heidi.res.eng.it:6667 --security-protocol SASL_PLAINTEXT --topic mikel_test --from-beginning
+  # bin/kafka-console-consumer.sh --bootstrap-server gauss.res.eng.it:6667,heidi.res.eng.it:6667 --security-protocol SASL_PLAINTEXT --topic <username>_test --from-beginning
   Hi!
   How are you?